Hosne Ara Rahman

-Rahman died from complications of old age at United Hospital in Dhaka, Bangladesh, on 17 June 2017, at the age of 83.
-She was survived by her husband, former President Abdur Rahman Biswas, their two daughters, Akhi Biswas and Rakhi Biswas, and four of their five sons - Monu Biswas, Shamsuddoza Kamal Biswas, Jamilur Rahman Shibli Biswas, and Muidur Rahman Romel Biswas.
+Rahman died from complications of old age at United Hospital in Dhaka, Bangladesh, on 17 June 2017, aged 83.

 She was also a cousin of Rashed Khan Menon, the Minister for Civil Aviation and Tourism.
 Her funeral rites were held at the Gulshan Azad Mosque in Gulshan Thana with burial at the Banani Graveyard.

 Her widower, Abdur Rahman Biswas, died just months later on 3 November 2017.
 He was also buried in Banani Graveyard.